jleben/code-review-prep-guide/guide.md

     aab2f21 Replace 'software' with 'time travel machines' 6f8ae23 (origin/master, master) Original manifesto

-## Break commits apart
+## Breaking commits apart

 We are going to break apart all the initial commits, leaving us with a set of uncommitted changes, and then create new commits by picking out changes line by line.

+First, make sure we are one the right branch.
+In our case, this is `remix`.
+The command `git branch` shows the following, which means we are OK (the star indicates the current branch):

+      master
+    * remix

-First, we need to identify the earliest commit that we want to keep.
+We need to identify the earliest commit that we want to keep.
 Usually, that will be the commit where our branch branches off of master.
 In our case, that's the commit with ID `6f8ae23` which is also named `master`, since it is the tip of the `master` branch.

 Now, we run the command `git reset 6f8ae23` which in our case is equivalent to `git reset master`.
 This will revert the current branch `remix` to `master`, but keep all the files unchanged, leaving us with a bunch of uncommitted changes.